First American city to tame inflation owes success to affordable housing

 Still, Minneapolis had one of the lowest “misery” rates, a Bloomberg calculation using inflation plus unemployment data from the Bureau of Labor Statistics, of 21 metro areas in May and June.
 A major drop in utility prices since last year has contributed to its improving inflation picture.

 The Twin Cities benefit from some unique characteristics: The area has a high concentration of Fortune 500 companies, including Target and U.S. Bancorp.
-While peer metro areas including Dallas, Phoenix and Jacksonville saw a mass influx of residents in recent years that sparked demand shocks in the local housing markets, the Twin Cities population has remained close to 3.7 million people.
+While peer metro areas including Dallas, Phoenix and Jacksonville, Fla., saw a mass influx of residents in recent years that sparked demand shocks in the local housing markets, the Twin Cities population has remained close to 3.7 million people.

 “The Twin Cities has historically been an affordable housing market relative to the nation,” said Ron Feldman, vice president at the Minneapolis Fed and co-chair of the Itasca Project.
 “We’re trying to make sure we keep it that way.”